 - Using a spatula and taking care to scrape all of the precious cheese down from the sides of the bowl, slide the whipped cheese out of the food processor into a mixing bowl.

-- Add a touch of white pepper and stir until everything is well combined, and the mixture is smooth, thick and creamy.
-Check for seasoning – I haven’t included any salt in this recipe as the Feta cheese is naturally salty however do feel free to add some to suit your taste.
+- Check for seasoning – I haven’t included any salt in this recipe as the Feta cheese is naturally salty however do feel free to add some to suit your taste.

 - Spoon the mixture onto a serving plate or into a shallow dish.

 - Using a large spoon, create a well in the centre of the cheese, then garnish with a generous drizzle of both olive oil and honey, cracked black pepper and a sprinkle of toasted pine nuts, tomatoes or roasted beetroot and sprigs fresh rosemary.